-PLEASE PRINT CLEARLY - Fields with are compulsory

-A PERMITTED TRADE WASTE CONSENT to discharge is for premises with a discharge less than 1,245m3 per annum that comply with Schedule 1A of the Christchurch City Council Trade Waste Bylaw 2015.

-I Full Legal Name of Company/Partnership/Names of Applicants Trading as Business Name/Trading Name Being the Owner/Occupier(s) of the Trade Premises located at: Street Number Street Address Suburb Request consent from the Christchurch City Council to discharge trade waste to the Council's sewers in accordance with the terms of the Christchurch City Council Trade Waste Bylaw 2015.
-Limited Company or Body Corporate Number (as applicable): Limited Company or Body Corporate Number Business Contact Details: Billing Postal Details: Name: Business Name: Designation: Job Title/Position Address: PO Box/Street Address Phone: () Suburb: Suburb Cell Phone: () City: Email: Email Address Postcode: Postcode The new discharge or change in discharge will commence from: dd mm yyyy (date can be approximate) Principal Business Activity: Principal Business Activity Is pre-treatment provided?
-Yes No refer to the Trade Waste Index for more information If yes, please identify types: Type(s) of pre-treatment What is the frequency of maintenance?
-Frequency of maintenance Name of the Liquid Waste Contractor removing liquid waste trade waste from your site: Name of Liquid Waste Contractor Signature: Date: dd / mm / yyyy NOTE: If a person is signing for the applicant or signing as an authorised agent, please ensure all contact details are provided.
+Technical Services, Christchurch City Council PLEASE PRINT CLEARLY - Fields with are compulsor A permitted trade waste consent to discharge is for premises with discharges less than 1,245m3 per annum that comply with Schedule 1A of the Christchurch City Council Trade Waste Bylaw 2015.
+Trading as Being the owner/occupier(s) of the trade premises located at: Request consent to discharge trade waste to the sewers in keeping with the terms of the Christchurch City Council Trade Waste Bylaw 2015.
+Limited company or body corporate number (as applicable): Business Contact Details: Name: Designation: Phone: Cell phone: Email: Billing Postal Details: Business name: Address: Suburb: City: Postcode: The new discharge or change in discharge will commence from: / /20 (date can be approximate) What process will create trade waste: Specify type and capacity of pre-treatment devices: What is the frequency of maintenance?
+Name of the liquid waste contractor removing trade waste from your site: Average daily discharge volume: Signature: Date: / /20 NOTE: If a person is signing for the applicant or signing as an authorised agent, please ensure all contact details are provided.
 Please tick if application is signed by an agent acting on behalf of the applicant.
+Return completed form to tradewaste@ccc.govt.nz or Technical Services, PO Box 73014, CHRISTCHURCH 8154 Office use only: